ayaloglu/Exoplanet-Exploration-with-ML/README.md

 I further tuned the model by choosing the best features and doing grid search on it.

+Neural network and deep learning models are in NeuralNetworkModel and DeepLearning folders respectively.

 To open the Neural Network and Deep learning models use ```keras.models.load_model(filepath)```

 You need to have ```from tensorflow import keras```